Concepts → Variance and kill probability

 Why

 Both means hover just above the threshold (12 and 11.5 vs HP 11).
-When the mean is close to the threshold, the kill-probability question reduces to: given that the typical roll is around the threshold, what's the probability of landing on the high side?
+When the mean is close to the threshold, the kill-probability question reduces to one thing: given that the typical roll is around the threshold, what's the probability of landing on the high side?

 The intuition flips the moment your mean sits comfortably above HP.
 If you're swinging for 25 average against an 11 HP target, you're going to one-shot it 99% of the time regardless of variance.
 In that regime you'd actually prefer the lower-variance roll, because there's a remote chance the high-variance one rolls catastrophically low.

-Stated as a rule: kill probability is non-decreasing in variance when mean ≤ threshold; non-increasing when mean ≥ threshold.
+The rule: kill probability is non-decreasing in variance when mean ≤ threshold, and non-increasing when mean ≥ threshold.
 The crossover sits at the mean itself.

 Where this matters in practice

-- Tabletop D&D — the default audience and the cleanest example, but the math is rule-system-agnostic.
+Tabletop D&D is the default audience and the cleanest example, but the math is rule-system-agnostic.
+Same conclusion applies to every dice-driven combat system that asks "do I drop this target this round."

-- Baldur's Gate 3 weapon picks at low levels: when you're chip-damaging an enemy whose HP sits just above your average per-swing damage, the higher-variance weapon outperforms.
-Reverses past mid-game once your modifiers push the mean comfortably over the enemy HP.
+Baldur's Gate 3 weapon picks at low levels.
+When you're chip-damaging an enemy whose HP sits just above your average per-swing damage, the higher-variance weapon outperforms.
+The trade reverses past mid-game once your modifiers push the mean comfortably over the enemy HP — at that point you're one-shotting most things anyway and the lower-variance weapon eats fewer bad rolls.

-- Diablo 4 / Path of Exile 2 "should I crit-fish?" questions: high-crit-chance builds are higher-variance per swing, which helps when each individual swing isn't already overkill, and hurts when it is.
+Diablo 4 / Path of Exile 2 crit-fishing.
+High-crit-chance builds are higher-variance per swing.
+That helps when individual swings aren't already overkill, and hurts when they are.
+Same crossover at the swing-mean = enemy-HP point.

-- Reliable vs nuke build debates more generally: multi-hit cleave (low variance, similar mean) loses to single-big- swing (high variance, similar mean) in the breakpoint-bound regime where exactly one swing has to threshold the kill.
+Reliable vs nuke debates more generally.
+Multi-hit cleave (low variance, similar mean) loses to single-big-swing (high variance, similar mean) in the breakpoint-bound regime where exactly one swing has to threshold the kill.

 Try it yourself